-Committee Key Functions Committee members and attendance of meetings Work statistics Nomination and Remuneration Committee Drafting of recommendations for the Board of Directors on the principles and criteria used to determine the amount of remuneration paid to members of the Company's Board of Directors and Management Board as well as the person performing the functions of the sole executive body Drafting of essential contract terms with members of the Management Board and the CEO as well as conditions for the early termination of employment contracts with them Drafting of recommendations for the Board of Directors to determine the amount of remuneration and principles for bonus payments to the Corporate Secretary and proposals on bonuses for the Corporate Secretary Analysis of the professional qualifications and independence of all candidates nominated to the Company's Board of Directors Approval of the target values (adjusted values) of KPIs and PBs for the CEO and members of the Management Board, reports on their implementation, and the methods used to calculate and evaluate their implementation.
-Elena Sapozhnikova (Chairman) (19/19) Ronald Pollett (19/19) Andrey Bugrov (19/19) Meetings: 19 = 4 in-person joint participation and videoconferencing format + 15 in absentia Items considered: 31 = 7 in- person + 24 in absentia Strategy and Investment Committee Drafting of recommendations for the Board of Directors concerning the Company's priority activities and strategic goals Drafting of recommendations for the Board of Directors concerning the adoption of investment decisions Viktor Khmarin (Chairman) (16/16) Andrey Marchenko (16/16) Evgeny Miroshnichenko (15/16) Alexey Molsky (14/16) Sergey Nikitin (15/16) Vasily Nikonov (15/16) Fyodor Opadchy (16/16) Ronald Pollett (16/16) Elena Sapozhnikova (16/16) Meetings: 16 = 8 in-person joint participation and videoconferencing format + 8 in absentia Items considered: 29 = 14 in- person + 15 in absentia
+Committee Key functions Committee members and attendance of meetings Work statistics Audit and Sustainable Development Committee Assessment of the Company's auditor candidates Assessment of the auditor's opinion Assessment of the effectiveness of internal control, risk management, and corporate governance procedures and the drafting of recommendations for the Board of Directors to improve these procedures Ensuring the independence and objectivity of the external and internal audit functions Monitoring the completeness, accuracy, and reliability of financial statements and also drafting recommendations for the Board of Directors regarding the Company's audit and reporting Monitoring the introduction of sustainable development principles Monitoring the fulfillment of obligations to comply with the principles of the UN Global Compact for Sustainable Development Andrey Bugrov (Chairman) (18/19) Alexander Lokshin (19/19) Ronald Pollett (19/19) Elena Sapozhnikova (19/19) Meetings: 19 = 8 in- person joint participation and videoconferencing format + 11 in absentia Items considered: 50 = 25 in-person + 25 in absentia Nomination and Remuneration Committee Drafting of recommendations for the Board of Directors on the principles and criteria used to determine the amount of remuneration paid to members of the Company's Board of Directors and Management Board as well as the person performing the functions of the sole executive body Drafting of essential contract terms with members of the Management Board and the CEO as well as conditions for the early termination of employment contracts with them Drafting of recommendations for the Board of Directors to determine the amount of remuneration and principles for bonus payments to the Corporate Secretary and proposals on bonuses for the Corporate Secretary Analysis of the professional qualifications and independence of all candidates nominated to the Company's Board of Directors and the preparation of recommendations for the Company's shareholders regarding voting on the election of candidates to the Board of Directors Approval of the target values (adjusted values) of KPIs and PBs for the CEO and members of the Management Board, reports on their implementation, and the methods used to calculate and evaluate their implementation Elena Sapozhnikova (Chairman) (19/19) Ronald Pollett (19/19) Andrey Bugrov (19/19) Meetings: 19 = 4 inperson joint participation and videoconferencing format + 15 in absentia Items considered: 31 = 7 in-person + 24 in absentia Strategy and Investment Committee 1.
+Viktor Khmarin (Chairman) (16/16) 2.
+Andrey Marchenko (16/16) 3.
+Evgeny Miroshnichenko (15/16) 4.
+Alexey Molsky (14/16) 5.
+Sergey Nikitin (15/16) 6.
+Vasily Nikonov (15/16) 7.
+Fyodor Opadchy (16/16) 8.
+Ronald Pollett (16/16) 9.
+Elena Sapozhnikova (16/16) 10.
+Pavel Snikkars (5/16) 11.
+Charlotte Philipps (16/16) Meetings: 16 = 8 in- person joint participation and videoconferencing format + 8 in absentia Items considered: 29 = 14 in-person + 15 in absentia

+18.5.1.
 Audit and Sustainable Development Committee